alash3al/vidutils/README.md

 ========
 - [x] Inspecting a video file to get its info including (duration, size, thumbnail, ... etc).
 - [x] Transforming a video file (converting, resizing and compressing).
-- [ ] Generating a HLS playlist from a video file.
+- [x] Generating a HLS playlist from a video file.
-- [ ] Supporting S3 as a valid file source/output beside the currently and only supported "local filesystem".
-- [ ] Supporting FTP as a valid file source/output beside the currently and only supported "local filesystem".
-- [ ] Supporting HTTP as a valid file source beside the currently and only supported "local filesystem".
-- [ ] Implementing a "Distributed Queue" engine to simplify the integration with the real world problems/apps.

 Downloads
 =========